alpinejs/alpine/README.md

 **Structure:** `<button x-on:[event]="[expression]"></button>`

 `x-on` attaches an event listener to the element it's declared on.
-When that event is emitted, the JavaScript expression set as it's value is executed.
+When that event is emitted, the JavaScript expression set as its value is executed.

 If any data is modified in the expression, other element attributes "bound" to this data, will be updated.